It is interesting to ponder over the question if Leaders need someone when they reach at the top?

-It is presumed that leaders lead the organizations and manage the resources and are instrumental in achieving the goals.
-They give a direction and add purpose to the very existence of the organization.
-They are resourceful, powerful and dynamic individuals who are entrusted with the task to achieving the set goals of the organizations.
+It is presumed that leaders lead the organisations and manage the resources and are instrumental in achieving the goals.
+They give a direction and add purpose to the very existence of the organisation.
+They are resourceful, powerful and dynamic individuals who are entrusted with the task to achieving the set goals of the organisations.
 Well, if they were considered to be so dynamic and powerful why would they need someone?

 Coaches help Leaders to become better leaders